-In 2017, we’re seeing more and more video on websites, and that’s not surprising. grabs visitors’ attention faster than any text or still image can, and it generates the kind of emotional response that every website owner craves.
+In 2017, we’re seeing more and more video on websites, and that’s not surprising.
+Video grabs visitors’ attention faster than any text or still image can, and it generates the kind of emotional response that every website owner craves.

 Our eyes are naturally drawn to unexpected movement.
 We can't help it; it’s part of the biological programming that evolution has designed for our brain.